FernandoBasso/skills-api/README.md

 - Start Type Guard functions with `tg`, like `tgHasStatusCode` or `tgIsUser`.
 - Name models like `UserModel` and `CategoryModel`.
 Use the singular form.
 - Name controllers like `UsersController` and `CategoriesController`.
 The controller noun is usually in the plural.
-- Favor a functional programming style and shy away from classes or OO (PS: I'm not against OO and classes, but for this project I'll stick to a FP style of programming).
 - Models either return the object with the data stored/updated/etc or throw an appropriate exception for each class of error.
 - All data is returned in an object `{ data: <actual data from MongoDB> }` and all error responses in an object like `{ error: <error object> }`.
 Check `IBaseData` and `IBaseError` on `general.t.ts`.